-Innovation is vital in offshore wind farm operations to reduce costs, cut risks and guarantee competitiveness.
+Innovation is vital in offshore wind energy farm operations to reduce costs, cut risks and guarantee competitiveness.
 Among the most significant projects in which the Iberdrola group is taking part are the following:

 - Lifes50+ project: analyses medium-term foundation options in comparison with other systems.
 The solution proposed by the company has been selected as the most promising thanks to its modern developments.